lua-cookbook/lua-cookbook/src/book/en_US/07-variable-scope.md

     end

 `local` is the correct way to do this, because then the variable `res` is not visible outside the function.
-The function is 'pure', i.e. it has no global side-effects.
+The function is then _pure_, i.e. it has no global side-effects.

 Local declarations can 'nest' inside each other.
 Inside the for-loop, `k` has a different meaning to `k` outside the loop.